testyourmine/mzm/docs/bugs_and_glitches.md

 - PowerBombExplosion doesn't check if out of bounds, which can lead to memory corruption
   - Fix: don't check collision with any blocks outside of the room
-- Dying during a door transition (from lava) puts Samus in the no-clip state
-  - Potential fixes: don't check lava damage during a door transition, or check the sub game mode value before incrementing it
 - Sidehoppers and dessgeegas don't initialize the delay (stored in work1) for their first jump
   - Potential fixes: initialize work1 in SidehopperInit, or call SidehopperIdleInit
 - Bomb hover on frozen enemies ([video](https://youtu.be/UIK8YnT1sG4))